 NCI Watchkeepers provide the eyes and ears along the coast, monitoring radio channels to provide a listening watch during poor visibility.
 Volunteers are welcome from all backgrounds and training includes visual lookout, spotting, plotting and reporting and how to respond in emergency situations.
 The use of charts, radios and electronic aids such as radar, Automatic Identification System (AIS) are all taught to supplement the visual lookout.

-The Rossall Point station was opened in 2008 in the old Coast Guard station.
+The Fleetwood (formerly Rossall Point) station was opened in 2008 in the old Coast Guard station.
 It has since been replaced by a modern tower which opened in 2013 and houses our operations room on the third level.
 The facility provides a superb lookout across Morecombe Bay, the Lune Deep channel and the approaches to Fleetwood, Glasson and Heysham.

 A meeting is held for all members on the last Wednesday of each month.
 Formal training is conducted on Wednesday evenings at the Nautical College Fleetwood by our training team.
 Trainees also stand watches at the Tower with experienced Watchkeepers.
 Membership is currently around 50.

 Whilst the station is assessed annually and participates in rescue exercises with both HM Coast Guard (HMCG) and the RNLI, this process is conducted as a constructive learning exercise for all parties concerned.
 On 2nd October 2016, the station was assessed and retained its Declared Facility Status (DFS).
 This authorises the station to take part in Search and Rescue (SAR) situations with HMCG and the RNLI.